Commonly Misused Drugs

 Codeine, Morphine, Hydrocodone/Hydromorphone, and Oxycodone/Oxymorphone are classified as prescription opioids, which are either made directly from the opium poppy plant or chemically created.
 These drugs are used to treat moderate to severe pain or couging and diarrhea, and they can become addictive.

-Marijuana comes from the Cannabis sativa or Cannabis indica plants, which contain the chemical THC (Tetrahydrocannabinol).
+Marijuana comes from the Cannabis sativa or Cannabis indica plants, which contain the chemical THC (delta-9-tetrahydrocannabinol).
 Marijuana is the most commonly used illicit drug in the U.S.

 Benzodiazepines are prescription sedatives usually prescribed for anxiety or insomnia.
 In recent years, prescriptions for benzodiazepines have increased significantly.
 Combining these types of drugs with opioids can be unsafe and cause fatal overdose.